 method = "lowest"

-Every regression of the specified width
+Every regression of the specified width across the

 timeseries is calculated, then ordered using absolute rate